EESSI/docs/docs/site_build/site_cvmfs.md

 However, this is unnecessarily complex for site builds.
 Instead, we suggest that you write your own script that can be run in a cronjob to take care of ingesting the tarballs.
 Below, we describe the steps and a possible implementation for each step - but you can easily create your own.
 Things your script should cover are:

 1. Query the bucket for new tarballs
-2. Download the new tarballs to the Stratum 0
+2. Download the new tarballs & metadata files to the Stratum 0
-3. Download the tarball metadata file to the Stratum 0 (optional, only if you want to do signature verification)
+3. Download the signature files to the Stratum 0 (optional, only if you want to do signature verification)
 4. Verify the signature (optional)
 5. Ingest the tarball into the repository (using `cvmfs_server ingest`)
 6. Regenerate the `.cvmfscatalog` files by publishing an empty transaction (`cvmfs_server transaction && cvmfs_server -m "<commit_msg>"`)